What is ESOP and how does it work?

 What is the tax treatment of ESOP in Hong Kong?

-You will probably be glad to hear that there is no tax imposed on the grant of such a stock option plan.
+You will probably be glad to hear that there is no tax imposed on the grant of the Employee Stock Ownership Plan (ESOP).
 This is one of the great tax benefits in Hong Kong.

 However, salaries tax applies when an employee exercises the option.
-Both the company and the employee are required to report such an amount to the Inland Revenue Department for tax calculation purposes.
+Both the company and the employees who choose this option are required to report such an amount to the Inland Revenue Department (IRD) for tax calculation purposes.

-Luckily, the ESOP is not seen as a relevant income for MPF purposes.
-Keep in mind, though, that employees based overseas that exercise their ESOP option may also be subject to salaries tax in the foreign jurisdictions.
+Luckily, the way ESOP works allows it to not be seen as a relevant income for Mandatory Provident Fund (MPF) purposes.
+But employees based overseas that exercise their ESOP option may also be subject to salaries tax in the foreign jurisdictions.

 How do I set up an ESOP?

-The Employee Ownership Plan is a plan that can bring great benefits both to companies and employees.
+The Employee Stock Ownership Plan (ESOP), is a plan that can bring great benefits both to companies and employees.

-Even though companies in various parts of the world (Hong Kong included) are somewhat reluctant to offer employee stock-ownership plans, more and more businesses realize the value of ESOPs.
+Even though companies in various parts of the world (Hong Kong included) are somewhat reluctant to offer employee stock-ownership plans, more and more corporations realize the value of becoming ESOP companies and are happy to let employees pay for stock options.

-You should definitely think about offering appropriate plans of this kind, since more and more professionals consider businesses that don’t offer these plans unattractive.
+You should definitely think about offering appropriate plans of this kind since more and more professionals consider businesses and corporations that don’t offer such plans unattractive.